 302-304 N. Wilcox Street designated as a locally historic landmark (Attachment B).

 Historic Preservation Board: October 2016

 Landmark Alteration Certificate (LAC) approved by the Historic Preservation Board for façade improvements (Attachment C).
-Work was never completed.
+Work was not completed since that applicant decided to not purchase the property.